 A. There are three major categories of mutual funds – equity, debt and hybrid.
 Equity schemes invest mainly in equities and equity-derivatives, while debt funds invest in debt schemes such as bonds and money-market instruments.
 Hybrid schemes on the other hand invest in both equity and debt/money market investments.

 Q. Which is better, mutual funds or ULIPs?

-A. Mutual funds are pure investment instruments whereas ULIPs combine life insurance with their investment feature.
+A. Mutual funds are pure investment instruments whereas ULIPs provide dual benefits of insurance and investments.
 According to most experts, the combination of insurance with investment makes ULIPs an inherently poor choice as they provide low life insurance benefit along with potentially low investment benefits.

 A- All a potential investor needs to start investing in mutual funds are a free investment account, an Indian bank account and KYC documents such as Aadhaar, PAN etc. At present investors also have to option of completing the online eKYC that can be completed from the comfort of their home with minimal paperwork.

 A- Equity Linked Saving Scheme (ELSS) is a category of equity mutual fund which provide tax benefits upto Rs.
 1.5 lakh under section 80C of the Income Tax Act, 1961.
 ELSS is the only investment option in the tax saving category which can potentially provide highest returns and comes with lowest lock-in of 3 years.